Phase transitions and crtical exponents in the six-vertex model on kagome lattices: Results

 For the second type of VL phases, marked by the VL-II phase, the snapshot is shown in Fig.~\ref{Fig:snapshot} (b).
 Adjacent triangular faces have positive vortices with a winding number of 1, but they rotate in opposite directions.
 In contrast, in the hexagonal unit cell, the vortices are antivortices with a negative winding number of -2.
 The circles inside the honeycomb face represent the vortices formed by the arrows on the six edges, with a winding number of -2.
 Although the same vortex configuration has been observed in Ref.~\cite{song2}, we are the first to discover this phase in the 6V model.

-For the third type of VL phase, marked by the VL-H phase, the snapshot is shown in Fig.~\ref{fig:snapshotab} (d).
+For the third type of VL phase, marked by the VL-H phase, the snapshot is shown in Fig.~\ref{fig:snapshotab} (a).
 The VL phase is a partial VL order, as vortices are present only in the honeycomb cells, while the triangular cells contain no vortices.
-In each unit-cell, the ratio of the $a$-type to the $c$-type is 2:1.
+In each unit-cell, the ratio of the number of $a$-type vertices to that of $c$-type vertices is 2:1.

-For the fourth type of VL phase, marked by the VL-T phase, the snapshot is shown in Fig.~\ref{fig:snapshotab} (e).
+For the fourth type of VL phase, marked by the VL-T phase, the snapshot is shown in Fig.~\ref{fig:snapshotab} (b).
 The VL-T phase is also a partial VL order, as vortices are present only in the triangular faces, while the honeycomb faces contain no vortices.
 This configuration also exists in the frustrated Kagome XY antiferromagnet~\cite{song1}.